desertghostunr/cs480_Frost/PA9/README.md

 ### Lighting Controls
 * Note: the objects selected will be printed out in the terminal.

+* Press x: toggles the shader programs used.

 * Press 1: select adjusting ambient brightness.

 * Press 2: select adjusting objects specular brightness.